Min Khayi: Reign

 On 9 May 1433, Saw Mon died at Mrauk-U, the new capital he founded three years earlier.
-Although Saw Mon had three sons, Khayi succeeded the throne.
+Although Saw Mon had three sons, Khayi succeeded to the throne.
 He also took the title Ali Khan since their newly founded kingdom was a vassal of Bengal.
 This was the start of the "strange anomaly" of Buddhist kings of Arakan taking Muslim titles in addition to Buddhist titles, and even issuing medallions bearing the kalima, the Islamic confession of faith in Persian script.
 This practice probably was introduced in fulfillment of vassalage obligations at first but was continued in later times as a token of sovereignty over Chittagong.

 The subordinate relationship did not last long.
 Sultan Jalaluddin Muhammad Shah died in 1433, and was succeeded by a string of weak sultans.
 In 1437, Khayi took over the throne of Sandoway (Thandwe), unifying the Arakan coast, probably for the first time in history.
 He also married Saw Yin Mi, the queen of Sandoway.
 Then, Khayi occupied Ramu, the southernmost territory of his erstwhile overlord Bengal.
 The Arakanese chronicles say that Khayi successfully seized Chittagong in 1450.
 However, the first confirmed successful occupation of Chittagong came only nine years later in 1459 when King Ba Saw Phyu seized the port from Sultan Rukunuddin Barbak Shah.

 Even if his northern border did not reach as far north as Chittagong, Khayi had successfully established Mrauk-U as a serious kingdom.
 Ava, which used to interfere in northern Arakan's affairs (1373–1416), now recognized Mrauk-U as an equal.
 On 24 March 1455 (Monday, 6th waxing of Old Tagu 816 ME), Khayi and Narapati of Ava met and held a summit at Natyegan Hill past the An Pass.

 In 1458, the king finally appointed one of his sons Ba Saw Phyu heir apparent.
 Another son of his by Queen Saw Pyinsa, Min Swe, governor of Launggyet, was incensed by the selection, and fled to Kale (Kalay), a Shan state and a nominal vassal of Ava.
 There, he got the saopha of Kale to attack Mrauk-U. On 12 November 1458 (Sunday, 6th waxing of Nadaw 820 ME), Kale forces reached the outskirts of Mrauk-U. The elderly Khayi nonetheless led the Mrauk-U troops from atop his war elephant.
 Mrauk-U troops with their elephant and cavalry corps soundly defeated the invaders, many of whom surrendered.
 The captives were then resettled at a place now called Shan-Ywa (Shan village).